10 Tips for Enjoying Your Whale Watch

 7. Bring Your Camera Any camera is better than no camera!
 If you can choose, bring a camera with a zoom feature to get close-ups.
 If you are a real pro, pack a polarizing filter, lens cloth, and both wide-angle and zoom lenses.
 Charge your batteries.
 Protect lens surface from whale breath.
 It has oils that are difficult to remove.

 8. Personal Items Bring playing cards, games, books or electronic items, whatever you wish.
-You may bring snacks and drinks, BYOB in cans or plastic bottles (no glass or alcohol, please).
-Small coolers please.
+You may bring snacks and drinks, BYOB is allowed ,Small coolers please.
 Remember your prescription medications.
 Please, no pets.
-Please leave your pets at home; nobody wants to be stuck in a hot car for four hours.
+Real service dogs are welcome

 9. Your Comfort is Key Some people are susceptible to motion discomfort, we do not sail on rough days!
 Over-the-counter medications can help only if taken one hour before the trip (Bonine is a non-drowsy formula).
 Accupressure bracelets (Sea-bands) and ginger are alternatives to medications.
 There is less motion on the main deck of the boat than on the upper deck.
 Stay outside if you feel uncomfortable.